A privacy-preserving distributed computational approach for distributed locational marginal prices: Abstract

 \section{Abstract}

-An important issue in today's electricity markets is the management of flexibilities offered by new practices, such as smart home appliances or electric vehicles.
-By inducing changes in the behavior of residential electric utilities, demand response (DR) seeks to adjust the demand of power to the supply for increased grid stability and better integration of renewable energies.
-A key role in DR is played by emergent independent entities called load aggregators (LAs).
-We develop a new decentralized algorithm to solve a convex relaxation of the classical \ac{ACOPF} problem, which relies on local information only.
-Each computational step can be performed in an entirely privacy-preserving manner, and system-wide coordination is achieved via node-specific distribution locational marginal prices (DLMPs).
+A major challenge in today’s electricity system is the management of flexibilities offered by new usages, such as smart home appliances or electric vehicles.
+By incentivizing energy consumption profiles of individuals, demand response seeks to adjust the power demand to the supply, for increased grid stability and better integration of renewable energies.
+This optimization of flexibility is typically managed by Load Aggregators, independent entities which aggregate and optimize numerous flexibility providers.
+The consideration of the underlying distribution network constraints, which couple the different actors, leads to a complex multi-agent problem.
+To address it, we propose a new decentralized algorithm that solves a convex relaxation of the classical Alternative Current Optimal Power Flow (ACOPF) problem, and which relies on local information only.
+Each computational step is performed in a privacy-preserving manner, and system-wide coordination is achieved via node-specific distribution locational marginal prices (DLMPs).
 We demonstrate the efficiency of our approach on a 15-bus radial distribution network.

 \acresetall \allowdisplaybreaks